 And finally, Clifford’s owner is busy and rarely gets him off the couch (negative mark #3).
 His activity is very low and really not conducive to good health.
 So, we adjust his food again by 10-15%.
 Now, Clifford is down to 2.0 cups per day.

 As you can see, we started with the bag recommendation of 4 cups per day and quickly reduced his diet to 2 cups per day.
 Although this may seem extreme, it is not unusual to feed 50% of the recommendation on a bag of food.

 We hope this helps.
-A healthy weight dog is at lower risk of arthritis, diabetes, cardiac disease….
+A healthy weight dog is at lower risk of arthritis, diabetes, and cardiac disease….
 We’ve all heard the list before, but for humans.
 Many of these same diseases and risk factors exist for dogs too.
-Good luck.
-Don’t forget, consult your veterinarian before starting ANY weight loss plan.
-We can help you if you live in or near Kenosha, Racine, Mt.
-Pleasant, Franksville, Caledonia, etc.
+Combining healthy feeding habits with regular preventative care will help your dog live a long and healthy life.

 If you’re interested in starting your dog on a weight loss plan, contact us for a consultation.
 With clinics in Kenosha, Racine, Franksville, and Delavan, you’re sure to have a vet close to you.
 Not located in the Southeastern WI area?
 We can still help!
 We’ll happily connect you with another vet in our network.